 Plans are in place with cleaning contractors should - part of or all - the Library be required to be closed for deep cleaning following notification that a person with COVID-19 visited the premises.

 The Library deploys optimised air-conditioning systems which maximise the intake of outside air and reduce its recirculation.

 Records of visitors

-The Library will collect contact details of two adults for any organised group visit to the Library and keep those records for up to 28 days.
+The Library will collect contact details of two adults for any organised group.
 The group organisers must maintain an electronic record of the name and phone number of all members, and parent or carer of any child, and be contactable at any time for a period of 28 days.

 Privacy of records

 Details collected from visitors are administered by Service NSW are solely used for the purposes of contact tracing.
 They are stored securely and confidentially for 28 days when they are erased.